Welcome to Los Angeles, You Now Have Permission to Ask If the Free Samples at Trader Joe’s Are Vegan

 Welcome to Los Angeles, you now have permission to ask if the free samples at Trader Joe’s are vegan.

 You should also know that your infant child is the most precious thing in LA, to say nothing of the world at large, and so it is everyone’s responsibility to tolerate, if not appreciate and embrace your child’s every whim and public tantrum, even if and especially when these crying outbursts occur in the special exhibition gallery at the Getty museum on a Wednesday afternoon.
 Because exposing your children to priceless works of art is an important part of their upbringing, even if they are still too young to abstain from shitting themselves and cannot yet form the consonants necessary to say, “Is this soy-based non-dairy creamer organic?”

-It is also now your right to sit at a green turn arrow on Santa Monica while texting your agent and ignore the piercing wail of car horns behind you, and after finishing your test message, you are entitled to raise a vehement middle finger to the honking driver behind you who had the audacity to consider theirs and everyone else’s time equally or more valuable than your own.
+It is also now your right to sit at a green turn arrow on Santa Monica while texting your agent and ignore the piercing wail of car horns behind you, and after finishing your text message, you are entitled to raise a vehement middle finger to the honking driver behind you who had the audacity to consider theirs and everyone else’s time equally as valuable than your own.
 Because the world is yours and we’re all just living in it, and you will decide when and how fast to make that turn onto Highland avenue when you’re damn good and ready.

 It’s also time to put on a lot of makeup before hitting the gym.
 Some might say that this is an unnecessary waste of time, but your Lululemon sports bra top and matching yoga pants should complement the collagen lip injections, fake tits, and Ulta cosmetics that you paid damn good money for.
 And it’s not like you need to workout to maintain your figure, anyway—that’s what kale chips and purging are for.